greg-raven/grus/_posts/2017-10-07-no-amnesty-for-enforcement.md

 - chain migration
 - immigration
 - population
-- Senator Chuck Grassley
+- Chuck Grassley
-- Senator John Cornyn
+- John Cornyn
-- Senator John Thune
+- John Thune
-- Senator Mitch McConnell
+- Mitch McConnell
 ---

 I expect you to oppose the SUCCEED Act any effort to trade amnesty for immigration enforcement --- it's simply not enough and won't stop illegal immigration!